marcov64/Lsd/Readme.txt

 USING DIFFERENT COMPILERS (optional):

 It is possible to use LSD with a C++ compiler already installed in your computer.
 However, in this case the user must install and configure the compiler to ensure it has all the required optional libraries.
 LSD supports any version of GNU 64-bit C++ compiler (GCC) supporting C++14 (or more recent) standard.
 Cygwin and MSYS2 mingw-w64-x86_64 versions are both fine, but they require Tcl/Tk 8.6 and zlib 1.2 libraries to be installed.
-Cygwin compiler is sometwhat easier to install as it does not require the user to deal with a command prompt.
+Cygwin compiler is somewhat easier to install as it does not require the user to deal with a command prompt.
 MSYS2 compiler usually releases new versions earlier.
 Instructions for installing both are available at the end of this document.
 Even if they are already installed, the instructions can be also followed to make sure the installation is complete and LSD is configured to use it.

 ************************************